-More people are projected to purchase their gifts online this year than ever before!
-With online shopping, however, comes risks.
-In Part 1 of our Holiday Safety Series we showed how to secure your email to avoid phishing scams and hacking, but how do you protect yourself when you’re ready to tackle your shopping list online?
+Online shopping is convenient, but comes with online risks.
+In Part 1 of our Holiday Safety Series we showed how to secure your email to avoid phishing scams and hacking.
+In this Part 2: how to minimize the risks of shopping online.

-The online shopping market can be an unfamiliar and complicated place.
-With these tips we hope to make you feel more confident and secure when shopping online, and provide some ways to protect yourself from the bad actors out there.
+In this article we aim to make you more knowledgeable and secure when shopping online.
+We will also provide some easy ways to protect yourself from the bad actors out there with these tips:

 Scammers will often request gift cards as payment because of their difficulty to trace.
-There has been a wave of recent gift card scams, in which a victim will be contacted by a scammer who may be posing as a government entity, or tech support person.
-They will ask the victim to purchase a number of gift cards and pass the card information onto the scammer.
-You may be contacted by a scammer via email, or over the phone.
+There has been a wave of recent gift card scams, in which a victim will be contacted by a scammer who may be posing as a government entity or tech support person.
+They will ask the victim to purchase a number of gift cards and pass the card information to the scammer.
+You may be contacted by a scammer via email, text, or over the phone.

-Scammers will also make their phone numbers appear like legitimate businesses.
+Scammers will also make their phone numbers appear legitimate using caller ID tricks.
 To determine if you’re speaking with a scammer, look out for these red flags:

 - Requesting unusual payment methods, like gift cards, cryptocurrency or wire transfers